A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Simulation Studies

-In each simulation study, the response is generated from an FNN with known ``true" architecture.
+In the first two simulation studies, the response is generated from an FNN with known ``true" architecture.
 The weights are generated so that there are three important inputs, $x_1, x_2, x_3$, with non-zero weights, and ten unimportant inputs, $x_4, \ldots, x_{13}$, with zero weights.
+All input variables are independent and generated from a standard normal distribution and the error variance is 0.7 (but the results are similar when the inputs are correlated as shown in Appendix \ref{app: corr_data}).
 The ``true" hidden layer consists of $q = 3$ hidden nodes, while we set our procedure to consider a maximum of $q_\text{max} = 10$ hidden nodes.
+The weights of the neural network are held constant over all repetitions and are given by $(\omega_{01} = 1.40 , \omega_{11} = 4.35 , \omega_{21} = 3.22 , \omega_{31} = -2.43 , \omega_{02} = -2.89 , \omega_{12} = 4.28 , \omega_{22} = -3.27 , \omega_{32} = -2.30 , \omega_{03} = -1.90 , \omega_{13} = 4.49 , \omega_{23} = 3.24 , \omega_{33} = 2.46 , \gamma_{0} = 2.98 , \gamma_{1} = 2.37 , \gamma_{2} = 2.37 , \gamma_{3} = 2.47)^T$.
+The metrics calculated to evaluate the performance of the model selection approach are the true negative rate (TNR) for the input nodes (i.e., the proportion of input nodes with true zero weights that are \emph{correctly} dropped from the model), the false discovery rate (FDR) for the input nodes (i.e., the proportion of input nodes with true zero weights that are \emph{incorrectly} included in the model), the average number of hidden nodes selected ($\bar{q}$), the probability of choosing the correct set of inputs (PI), the probability of choosing the correct number of hidden nodes (PH), and the probability of choosing the overall true model (PT).
+(All probabilities refer to the proportion of correct results from the 1,000 simulation replicates.)
 In all simulation studies, we vary the sample size $n \in \{250, 500, 1000\}$ and carry out 1,000 replicates.
-The metrics calculated to evaluate the performance of the model selection approach are the average number of true zero weights \emph{correctly} dropped from the model (C), the probability of choosing the correct set of inputs (PI), the probability of choosing the correct number of hidden nodes (PH), and the probability of choosing the overall true model (PT).
 Our proposed model selection approach is implemented in our publicly available R package \texttt{selectnn} \citep{mcinerney2022selectnn}.
 The neural network function used is \texttt{nnet}, which is available from the R package of the same name \citep{ripley2022nnet}.
+(Note that we do not use a weight decay penalty when fitting the models, i.e., we set \texttt{decay = 0} within the \texttt{nnet} function.)